Marvin's Room (film): Home media

-In the United States, Miramax Home Entertainment first released the film on VHS on June 10, 1997, with this being followed by a LaserDisc release on June 18, 1997.
+In the United States, Miramax Home Entertainment released the film on VHS on June 10, 1997, followed by a LaserDisc release on June 18, 1997.
 The film also received a LaserDisc release in Japan on July 31, 1997, and a LaserDisc release in Hong Kong in August 1997.
 A U.S. DVD release followed on February 9, 1999.

-In 2010, Miramax was sold by The Walt Disney Company (their owners since 1993), with the studio being taken over by private equity firm Filmyard Holdings that same year.
+In 2010, Miramax was sold by The Walt Disney Company (their owners since 1993), with the studio taken over by private equity firm Filmyard Holdings that same year.
 Filmyard sublicensed the home media rights for several Miramax titles to Echo Bridge Entertainment.
 On January 27, 2013, Echo Bridge released the film on Blu-ray.
-Marvin's Room was one of the more notable Miramax titles that Filmyard licensed to Echo Bridge, with Filmyard licensing most of Miramax's high profile titles to Lionsgate Home Entertainment.
+Marvin's Room was one of the more notable Miramax titles Filmyard licensed to Echo Bridge, with Filmyard licensing most of Miramax's high-profile titles to Lionsgate Home Entertainment.

 Filmyard Holdings sold Miramax to Qatari company beIN Media Group during March 2016.
-In April 2020, ViacomCBS (now known as Paramount Skydance) acquired the rights to Miramax's library, after buying a 49% stake in the studio from beIN.
+In April 2020, ViacomCBS (now known as Paramount Skydance) acquired the rights to Miramax's library after buying a 49% stake in the studio from beIN.
 Marvin's Room is among the 700 titles Paramount acquired in the deal.

-Paramount Home Entertainment reissued the film on Blu-ray on July 27, 2021, with this being one of many Miramax titles that they reissued around this time.
+Paramount Home Entertainment reissued the film on Blu-ray on July 27, 2021, as one of many Miramax titles they reissued around this time.
 Paramount also made it available on their subscription streaming service Paramount+, as well as on their free streaming service Pluto TV.